 • De Plannenmakers (The Netherlands) who are active in the guiding the 5 main stages of entrepreneurship.

 • Rizika internetu a komunikacních technologií o.s.
 (Czech Republic) is a Civic Association that focuses on preventive educations for young people and adults, teachers and parents in the issue of the Internet and communication technologies.

 ECAPSE - Early Co-ordinated Actions Preventing Social Exclusion

-ECAPSE will enable a common understanding and better cooperation and support to young people with special needs and also increase collaboration between Vocational Education organisations, health services, employer organisations, businesses and enterprises.
+ECAPSE also sought to enable a common understanding and better cooperation supporting young people with special needs and also to increase collaboration between Vocational Education organisations, health services, employer organisations, businesses and enterprises.
 The responsibility to support young people's development and progress into employment is shared by different players according to individual circumstances but a common, inter-agency approach is vital.